Global Fukaya category I: Notations and conventions and large categories

-Some of our quasi-categories are ``large'' with proper classes of simplices instead of sets.
+Some of our $\infty$-categories are ``large'' with proper classes of simplices instead of sets.
 The standard formal treatment of this is to work with Grothendieck universes.
-We shall not make this explicit, as this not a real obstruction for any particular argument that we make.
-For reference one paper that does make this kind of thing explicit is \cite{citeToenThehomotopytheoryofdg-categoriesandderivedMoritatheory.} also previously cited.
+We shall not however make this explicit.